UWC Procedures

 • The parties must voluntarily consent in writing to participate in an alternative resolution process; Yale will never require that they do so or condition the educational, employment, or other rights of parties on the waiver of their right to an investigation and adjudication of formal complaints of sexual misconduct.

 As discussed in Section 4, below, federal regulations for the implementation of Title IX of the Education Amendments of 1972 provide detailed rules for addressing formal complaints of some types of sexual misconduct, including sexual assault, intimate partner violence, stalking, and some forms of sexual harassment.
 Sexual misconduct covered by these regulations is referred to below as “Title IX sexual misconduct” and is defined here.
 Yale will not offer an alternative resolution process for allegations of Title IX sexual misconduct, unless a formal complaint has been filed.
 So long as Yale provides written notice of the procedures discussed in this section, Yale may offer the parties an alternative resolution process at any point after a formal complaint of Title IX sexual misconduct has been filed and before a determination regarding responsibility has been reached.
-No formal complaint is required to initiate an alternative resolution process for an allegation of sexual misconduct that is not covered by the federal regulations.
+A formal complaint also is required to initiate an alternative resolution process for an allegation of sexual misconduct that is not covered by federal regulations.

 3. Provisions Applicable to all Formal Proceedings